![]() Street Art in Soho Malaga (click to enlarge) |

 Getting there

 For trains, RENFE Cercanias station ‘Centro Alameda' is the nearest, next to the Rio Guadalmedina.
-Many local buses stop on the Alameda Principal and at the bus station Heredia by the port entrance.
+Many local buses stop on the Alameda Principal and at the bus station Muelle Heredia by the port entrance.
 If you're coming by car, street parking with pay-and-display meter is difficult to find, so go for covered parking under Plaza de la Marina or Parking Alemaña in Calle Alameda Colon.
-If you're arriving by cruise ship, it's just a few minute's walk from the port.
+If you're arriving by cruise ship, it is walkable from the port.